Our bones support our bodies and contribute to our shape. Despite being relatively light, bones are sufficiently strong to support your entire weight.

 Bones also protect your body's organs.
 Your skull shapes your face while safeguarding your brain.
 The spinal column, or backbone, guards your spinal cord, which serves as a communication line between your brain and body.
 The cage formed by your ribs protects your heart and lungs, the pelvis aids in securing your bladder and a portion of the intestines, and, in women, it shields the reproductive organs.

-Bhubaneswar’s renowned orthopedist, Dr. Sandeep Singh, says that bones not only support your body weight but also facilitate movement, generate and maintain blood cells, store essential minerals, and protect your internal organs.
+Dr. Sandeep Singh, recognized as one of the best orthopedic doctors in Bhubaneswar, says that bones not only support your body weight but also facilitate movement, generate and maintain blood cells, store essential minerals, and protect your internal organs.

 And that is why it is crucial that we take care of our bones and protect it from injury and fracture.